coderlemon17/MyCheatSheets/Math/index.md

 - Bayesian Optimization and Active Learning.

 # sheet3:
-- Papers on Bayesian Optimization
+- Papers on Bayesian Optimization.